sap218/hugo-test/content/posts/fashun.md

-## Twitter API Sentiment
+## Twitter Sentiment

-I used Twitter's API package `tweepy` only obtaining single tweets - excluding replies, retweets, and links.
+Using `tweepy` I collected single tweets (no replies, retweets, or links) and then used [`VADER`](https://pypi.org/project/vaderSentiment/ "link to vader sentiment") for sentiment analysis as it is a rule-based method pre-trained with tweets.
 ```
 tweet_search = "lang:en -filter:links -filter:replies -filter:retweets"
 ```
-I used `VADER` for sentiment analysis as it is a rule-based method pre-trained with tweets.

 {{< figure src="/fashun/sentiment/boxplot_sentiment.png" caption="**Figure**: Boxplots of sentiment scores across all fashion topics." alt="sentiment scores boxplots" >}}